covidwatchorg/portal/README.md

 - navigate to `/frontend`
 - run `npm i` in your terminal
 - then `npm run init`
-- then `npm run git-info`
 - then `npm run start:dev`

 At `http://localhost:3000/` you should now see the Permissions Portal login screen.

 Ask the other contributors in our Slack for log in information.
 If you are not in our Slack group and would like to contribute, fill out our new volunteer form so we understand your experience, background and interests and you will be let into our Slack group.
 Go to the #portal-dev channel to discuss the Portal.

 Any inquiries please email contact@covidwatch.org.